Top CpGs

 • Performing bidirectional two-sample Mendelian randomization between DNAm at identified CpGs and the trait to infer causal directions.

-• Transcription factor binding site enrichment analysis using HOMER
+• Transcription factor binding site enrichment analysis using HOMER32

 • Improving CpG-gene annotations with integrative analyses (e.g. using BIOS data) or genetic colocalization (e.g. using coloc)